docsforadobe/premiere-scripting-guide/docs/item/trackitem.md

 **Description**

 The visible start time of the trackItem in the sequence, relative to the beginning of its corresponding sequence (NOT the sequence zero point).
-Note: This may differ from the trackItem’s in point, which is relative to the source.
+Note: This may differ from the trackItem's in point, which is relative to the source.

 **Type**